-Paget Peak II and the North Ridge
+Paget Peak and the North Ridge

-August 13, 20
+August 13, 2011

 When Dinah and I climbed Paget Peak nine years ago, we hadn't bothered going to the next high point.
-Now that time has dimmed our memory of the mountain, and that we were curious of the views past Paget, we returned to follow Mike Potter's trip in Ridgewalks.
+Now that time had dimmed our memory of the mountain, and we were curious of the views past Paget, we returned to follow Mike Potter's trip in Ridgewalks.
 His route encompasses both Paget Peak and the ridge running north, all the way to a perch overlooking Bath Glacier.

 When we turned back, we considered dropping down the west slopes to Sherbrooke Lake Trail, as Potter suggests, but it was such a fine day it would be a shame to leave the alpine views so soon.
 But neither were we enticed to retrace our steps back along the undulating ridge.